wilsonmar/mac-setup/README.md

 ### Limited Memory

 If you're now thinking "a Mac can't run every one of these programs" you're correct.
-A Mac has at most 16 GB of RAM.
+A Mac has 16 GB - 32 GB of RAM.

-This repo isn't designed to run every service, but to enable you to pick a few at a time, even on a MacBook Air with 4GB RAM and 128 GB hard disk.
+This repo isn't designed to run every service, but to enable you to <strong>use one at a time</strong>.

 The advantage gained by this script is <strong>fast change</strong>.
-For example, setup to try the Atom editor, then remove it, and install something else.
 This script enables you to <strong>switch quickly</strong> among sets of programs to <strong>quickly evaluate</strong> the technical aspects of each stack actually running -- not just conceptually -- but really working together at the same time.

 Scripts here are <strong>modular</strong>.
 Its default setting is to not install everything.
 It installs only what you tell it to by adding a keyword in the control file.